 I began cleaning shop, sweeping floors, and working as a welder’s assistant from day one.
 After we purchased our first CNC pattern machine in 1987 the torch and PLASMA cutting became my expertise.
 By 1995 job quotes and CAD work had completely consumed my time moving me into the office.

 My education could be described as incomplete.
 Then again, anyone with an open mind can make this same declaration.
 I earned an Associate degree in mathematics from the University of Wisconsin-Superior in 1990 then transferred to the Industrial Engineering program at the University of Minnesota-Duluth.
-After failing Differential Equations in 1992 I decided outside forces made attending college too difficult for me.
-I probably had a list of people to blame at the time but of course my name is the only remaining.
-I was extremely fortunate for the opportunity to work at BWI.
-This allowed me to continue pursuing my love for CAD design and creating industrial metal products.
+Two years later I dropped out of the Engineering program to dedicate myself full time to BWI.
+Well, failing Differential Equations twice may have been the real reason - in case the combed over version is unconvincing.
+Regardless, I was extremely fortunate for the opportunity to work here at BWI.
+This allowed me to continue pursuing my love for CAD design and creating industrial metal products despite dropping out of college.
 For better or worse, my decades of continued education has consisted of real-life settings rather than classroom instruction.

 The enjoyment of fabricating finished products from little more than an idea is shared among all of the employees here at BWI.
 We enjoy the unique challenges of all jobs big and small.